-As I headed west this evening on my commute home, I wept openly.
+As I headed east this evening on my commute home, I wept openly.
 With Christian music playing on the radio, the events of the day muddled my mind.
 There were words spoken by a frightened young woman, sadness and grief seen in tired eyes, and the conversation and stories about yet another leader who had strayed from the teachings of our faith.
 My heart was filled with heavy anguish.
 For a brief moment, I wondered is this how God feels as He looks at the current state of affairs.
 Does His heart grieve for the decisions His children make which have rippling effects across our families, communities, and Nation?
 My next thought was “Get a grip… I’m teetering on the edge of hopelessness.”

 Almost as a last resort, I began to pray.
 First in words I knew, then with “groans too deep for words.”
 (Romans 8:26) The anguish started to lift as the lyrics of a favorite song came to mind.